Skip to main content

 An Inclusive and Dynamic Sport

-Para cycling is a dynamic and inclusive sport, offering opportunities for athletes of all abilities to compete across multiple disciplines — from tandem bikes and handcycles to tricycles and adapted standard bicycles.
+Para Cycling is a dynamic and inclusive sport, offering opportunities for athletes of all abilities to compete across multiple disciplines — from tandem bikes and handcycles to tricycles and adapted standard bicycles.